Tori DellaPeruta: Sampdoria

-Following two years in North Carolina, DellaPeruta chose to give up her remaining college eligibility and signed with Serie A club UC Sampdoria along with her sister, Talia.
-She made her debut as a late substitute against Como on January 14, 2024.
-On March 16, on her first start, she scored four goals in a 5–0 rout of her former team Pomigliano.
-On July 26, Serie A club AS Roma announced they had signed DellaPeruta to a four-year contract but she would remain at Sampdoria on loan for the coming season.
-In all, she scored 9 goals in 36 games for Sampdoria.
+After two years at the University of North Carolina, DellaPeruta decided to give up her remaining college eligibility and signed with Italian club Sampdoria alongside her sister, Talia, in January 2024.
+She debuted for the club on January 14, coming on as a late substitute in a 1–0 win against Como.
+She scored her first goal for the club in a 2–1 loss to Fiorentina.
+On March 16, in her first league start for Sampdoria, she scored four goals in a 5–0 rout against her former club Pomigliano.

+On July 26, 2024, it was announced that Roma had signed DellaPeruta to a four-year contract, but she was immediately loaned back to Sampdoria for the coming season.
+On December 7, she scored her only goal of the season in Sampdoria's 3–1 defeat to Fiorentina.
+During her year and a half at Sampdoria, she scored 9 goals in 36 appearances in all competitions.

 Fiorentina

-Serie A club Fiorentina announced on February 4, 2025, that they had acquired DellaPeruta from Roma.
+On February 4, 2025, it was announced that DellaPeruta had joined Fiorentina, signing a three-and-a-half-year contract.
+She debuted for the club in a 0–0 draw with AC Milan.
+She spent nearly a year in Florence, making 13 appearances and scoring 0 goals in all competitions.

+Feyenoord

+On January 7, 2026, DellaPeruta was sent on loan to Dutch club Feyenoord for the rest of the season, reuniting with her sister.
+She made her debut in a 1–0 win over Excelsior.
+On March 11, she scored her first goal for the club in a 2–0 win over Twente.
+She ended the season scoring in three straight matches, finishing with a 3–0 victory over NAC Breda on the final day as Feyenoord placed third in the league, their best finish in club history.

+On June 1, 2026, DellaPeruta signed a two-year contract to make a permanent move to Feyenoord.
+On August 16, she began the season with a goal and an assist in a 2–1 win against Heerenveen.

 International career

 DellaPeruta has United States and Italian citizenship.
 She was called into a virtual camp for the United States national under-18 team in 2021.
 After her stint at Pomigliano, she played for the Italian national under-19 team at the 2022 UEFA Women's Under-19 Championship.
 She was called up to the Italian under-23 team in September 2023.

 DellaPeruta received her first senior national team call-up with Italy for a training camp before UEFA Women's Euro qualifying in May 2024.